- Communications Litigation, Chair

 - U.S. Courts of Appeals for the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, Federal and District of Columbia Circuits

 - U.S. District Courts for the District of Columbia, District of Maryland, Eastern District of New York, Northern District of New York, Southern District of New York and Western District of New York

 Andrew G. McBridePARTNER

-- Obtained a preliminary injunction and injunction pending appeal on First Amendment compelled speech grounds against a new San Francisco ordinance requiring radio frequency (RF) emission warnings on cell phones.
+- Obtained a preliminary and permanent injunction on First Amendment compelled speech grounds against a new San Francisco ordinance requiring radio frequency (RF) emission warnings on all cell phones.

-- Won a dismissal on summary judgment of a $350 million class action and successfully defended the result before the Hawaii Supreme Court.
+- Won a dismissal on summary judgment of a $350 million class action on the merits and successfully defended the result before the Hawaii Supreme Court.

-- Assisted in successful defense of patent infringement action against wireless modems or "aircards" in the Eastern District of Virginia.
+- Assisted in successful defense of patent infringement action against wireless modems in the Eastern District of Virginia.

 - Won a groundbreaking Eighth Circuit decision preempting state legislative authority over wireless rates and pricing policies.

 - Assistant to the Attorney General, Office of the Attorney General (1991-1992).